first class around the world leading luxury travel magazine

 E-MAIL: information@lebua.com

-RANG MAHAL (*****): Good Indian restaurants are overabundant in Bangkok, which is certainly, together with London, the most interesting city outside India to experience a great curry or a succulent tandoori.
-But when it comes to entertain itself in style, the local Indian community goes nowhere but in the Rang Mahal.
+RANG MAHAL (*****L): Good Indian restaurants are overabundant in Bangkok, which is certainly, together with London, the most interesting city outside India to experience a great curry or a succulent tandoori.
+But when it comes to entertain itself in style, the local Indian best restaurants in bangkok rembrand rang mahalcommunity goes nowhere but in the Rang Mahal.

 Arguably one of the best gourmet restaurants we have experienced in Bangkok, it occupies the 26th floor of the luxurious Rembrandt Hotel, and gives the impression of dinning in a real « rang mahal » (name given to the banqueting room, where the maharajahs of India were treated to the best food, drinks and music).
 Decorated with complicated mirror work and lovely paintings, the restaurant has a heavily carpeted large main dining room, filled with Indian music.
 This is where you will feel the beat on: the atmosphere is festive, though of course quite noisy.
-Indians guests book their table there far in advance; the first time visitor will get more chance to have his table reserved in the second room, close to enormous windows with a splendid view over Bangkok or, even better, in the large, breezy terrace, ideal for al fresco romance... or cigar smoking (it is prohibited by a ridiculous recent law to smoke in the restaurants: so all smokers are looking for terraces!).
+Indians guests book their table there far in advance; the first time visitor will get more chance to have his table reserved in the second room, close to enormous windows with a splendid view over Bangkok or, even better, in the large, breezy terrace, ideal for al fresco romance... or smoking a cigar.

 The «Tandoori Nazrane» are kebabs made out of selected Indian herbs and spices, according to secret recipes which have been handed down the generations to the present time.
 Wonderful appetizers, they feature « Tandoori Prawns » (THB 675), marinated in succulent spices, and finished in a charcoal oven.
 Crunchy, amazingly palatable, those jumbo prawns constituted a great introduction to our banquet.
 It came with « Saada Chawal » (THB 195): fluffy steamed Basmati rice.
 We loved the « Makhani Naan » (THB 100), fine flour bread topped with butter, and the « Laccha Paratha » (THB 100), multi-layered whole-wheat flour bread, which came with our « Murgh Tikka » (THB 395): so tender pieces of boneless chicken marinated in spices, then grilled in the Tandoori.
 We had it with « Dal-Maa Rang Mahal » (THB 250): black lentils cooked with asafoetida, garlic and tomatoes.
 Simmered over night on a charcoal fire, this legendary « Dal », enriched with butter and cream, is a Rang Mahal specialty.
 Our happy stomach was full, but couldn't resist a small portion of « Burra Kebab » (THB 425): Mutton delicately flavored, and finished in clay oven.